Everbridge (NASDAQ:EVBG) Issues Q2 2021 Earnings Guidance

-Everbridge (NASDAQ:EVBG) last posted its earnings results on Monday, May 10th.
-The technology company reported $0.18 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.11) by $0.29.
-Everbridge had a negative return on equity of 13.18% and a negative net margin of 30.50%.
-The firm had revenue of $82.20 million for the quarter, compared to analyst estimates of $75.61 million.
-During the same period in the previous year, the company posted ($0.16) earnings per share.
-The company’s revenue for the quarter was up 39.6% on a year-over-year basis.
-Equities analysts forecast that Everbridge will post -1.92 earnings per share for the current year.

-In related news, CFO Patrick Brickley sold 13,548 shares of the company’s stock in a transaction dated Tuesday, May 11th.
-The stock was sold at an average price of $112.90, for a total transaction of $1,529,569.20.
-Following the sale, the chief financial officer now owns 31,880 shares in the company, valued at $3,599,252.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-0.44% of the stock is owned by company insiders.
+In other Everbridge news, CFO Patrick Brickley sold 13,548 shares of the firm’s stock in a transaction that occurred on Tuesday, May 11th.
+The shares were sold at an average price of $112.90, for a total value of $1,529,569.20.
+Following the transaction, the chief financial officer now directly owns 31,880 shares of the company’s stock, valued at $3,599,252.
+The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+0.44% of the stock is currently owned by company insiders.

 Everbridge, Inc operates as a software company in the United States and internationally.
 The company's Critical Event Management, a software as a service based platform with various software applications that address tasks an organization has to perform to manage a critical event, including Mass Notification that enables enterprises and governmental entities to send notifications to individuals or groups to keep them informed before, during, and after natural or man-made disasters, and other emergencies; Safety Connection that enables organizations to send notifications based on last known location of an individual; Incident Management that enables organizations to automate workflows and make their communications relevant; and IT Alerting that enables IT professionals to alert and communicate with members of their teams during an IT incident or outage.